internetstandards/.github/profile/README.md

 # What is Internet.nl?

 Internet.nl helps you to check whether your internet is up to date.
-Do your website, email and internet connection use modern and reliable Internet Standards?
+Does your website, email and internet connection use modern and reliable Internet Standards?
 And if they don't, what can you do about it?

 # Who is behind Internet.nl?